How Does SSO work with SAML

 STEP 4: The user is presented with the PortalGuard login screen.
 The user enters the appropriate username/password and clicks “Login”.

-STEP 5: PortalGuard validates the submitted username and password in real-time against the appropriate directory.
+STEP 5: PortalGuard validates the submitted username and password in real time against the appropriate directory.
 If correct, the client machine will have established a session with the PortalGuard web server.

 STEP 7: JavaScript in the HTML response automatically submits the form to the target server’s Assertion Consumer Service (ACS).
 Both the SAML Response and “RelayState” are included in this form data.